Irish commandos: Irish Transvaal Brigade

 The Irish Transvaal Brigade, also known as the Wreckers' Corps, was organised by John MacBride, who was then employed at the Rand Mines.
 Most of the company-strength Brigade were Irish or Irish-American miners living in the Transvaal who were willing to fight with the Boers against the British.
 The Brigade was bolstered during its campaign by a contingent of volunteers who came from Chicago and by a variety of Irish volunteers who travelled from America and Ireland to join the Brigade.

 Irishmen who enlisted in the British Army also fought in the Boer War, which symbolised one of many moments in Irish history in which Irishmen had divided loyalties.
 That ultimately led to them fighting each other.

 John MacBride wrote his own account of the Irish Transvaal Brigade, which can be found in Anthony J. Jordan's edited version of the writings of MacBride.

 The Brigade would come to be known as MacBride's Brigade, after their commander, John MacBride.
 It was operational from September 1899 to September 1900, when the brigade fought in about 20 engagements, with 18 men killed and about 70 wounded from a complement of no more than about 300 men at any one time.
 When it disbanded, most of the men crossed into Mozambique, which was a colony of neutral Portugal.
 Colonel John YF Blake, a former US Army officer was the brigade's commander.
 When he was wounded, his second-in-command, Major John MacBride, took command.

 Until the Siege of Ladysmith, the commandos were involved in guarding the artillery under Carolus Johannes Trichardt.
 The brigade also provided signal service at the Battle of Modderspruit.

 At the Siege of Ladysmith, they serviced the famous Boer artillery piece, called Long Tom, and they fought at the Battle of Colenso.
 Having worked in the gold mines, they had a well-deserved reputation as demolition experts.
 They delayed the British advance on Pretoria by blowing up bridges.
 The brigade disbanded after the Battle of Bergendal.

-The brigade received letters of thanks before they left South Africa from State Secretary Francis William Reitz, Commandant-General Louis Botha and General Barend Viljoen.
+The brigade received letters of thanks before they left South Africa from State Secretary Francis William Reitz, Commandant-General Louis Botha and General Ben Viljoen.